 Forget cash, credit cards reign supreme

 We all remember being asked, “Cash or credit?” at the checkout, well consumers have spoken.
 In both Canada and the US, consumers are turning to credit cards to complete their everyday purchases.
 Consumers enjoy the quick and easy payment experience that is provided by credit cards and are incentivized to use their credit cards thanks to the rewards and points offered by the card brands and issuing banks.
-According to the Payments Canada 2017 Trends Report, credit cards are the dominant payment method for point-of-sale transactions totally more than $462 billion in 2016 and that a growing number of Canadian are using their credit cards for their monthly spending.
+According to the Payments Canada 2017 Trends Report, credit cards are the dominant payment method for point-of-sale transactions totally more than $462 billion in 2016 and that a growing number of Canadians are using their credit cards for their monthly spending.
 For comparison, debit cards were only $226 billion of the point of sale spending.
-There’s no denying that most business’s today will benefit from being able to accept credit cards.
+There’s no denying that most businesses today will benefit from being able to accept credit cards.

 In the US, consumers reported that they are carrying less cash them today then they did previously and when they do have cash with them it’s usually less than $20.
 With fewer US consumers carrying cash and the amount of cash, they’re carrying decreasing this can impact the number of transactions and size of purchase a consumer would be able to make at a cash-only retailer.